Frequently Asked Questions

 1987 — For a time, the parade was held during the day to help downtown businesses, but in the 1980s the parade was held at nighttime, better to see the festive lights.

-2014 — We created the non-profit Tulsa Events Group to help organize the region’s favorite parade and to ensure that each year a worthwhile charity would benefit from the funds raised for our Tulsa tradition.
+2014 — A group of community and business leaders came together to organized the region’s favorite parade and to ensure that each year a worthwhile charity would benefit from the funds raised for our Tulsa tradition.

 2015 — Today, 80 years later, we celebrate the Christmas tradition once again, coming together with a desire to bring the true spirit of Christmas to our annual parade celebration.